RickGriff/decimath/README.md

 All functions have a level of imprecision - their usefulness depends, to a degree, on the level of accuracy you need.

-Error tables are found at the end of this document.
-You can use gasCalculator.js to calculate percentage errors and gas costs for specific input ranges.
+Error tables at the end of this document show how percentage errors vary with inputs.
+You can use gasCalculator.js to calculate errors and gas costs for specific input ranges.

-For every function, percentage error varies with input magnitude.

 `ln(x)` is **very precise** - max percentage error is nearly constant, and outputs are always < 100 - thus ln(x) is always accurate to at least 17 decimal places.